About History Reclaimed

 is Professor and Chair, Department of History & Global Studies, Tyndale University, and Senior Fellow, Massey College, University of Toronto.
 His works include Kitchener: Hero and Anti-Hero (2016) and Cairo 1921: Ten Days that Made the Middle East is forthcoming

 is Milbank Family Senior Fellow at the Hoover Institution, Stanford University, and a senior faculty fellow of the Belfer Center for Science and International Affairs at Harvard.
 He is the author of sixteen books, the latest of which is Doom: The Politics of Catastrophe (2021).
 He holds the Benjamin Franklin Award for Public Service.
+He is a member of the HR editorial advisory committee.

 is Senior Lecturer in Economic History and International Studies at Leiden University, The Netherlands.
 He has published widely on Iberian, Mediterranean, and Global History, is a founding editor of the Journal of Global Slavery, and a co-editor of the Studies in Global Slavery book series for Brill.
 Fynn-Paul won the European History Quarterly Prize in 2016.
 In 2020, his Spectator article “Myth of the Stolen Country” went viral, enraging large swathes of academic twitter.
 His book on the history of European-New World encounters will be published by Post Hill Press in 2022.